MailTape/MailTape-v1/_posts/2021-11-07-The-Soul-Surfers.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/469/track6.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/469/track7.mp3'
 ---
 <p id="introduction"> This morning, we are delighted to welcome [The Soul Surfers](https://soulsurfersubiq.bandcamp.com/) to MailTape for a collection of experimental and exploratory tracks.
-Led by Igor Zhukovsky, Russian funk band The Soul Surfers crafts many interesting collaborations, including with Janko Nilovic for the 2021 album, [Maze of Sounds](https://brocrecordz.bandcamp.com/album/maze-of-sounds).
+Led by drummer [Igor Zhukovsky](https://www.discogs.com/artist/2760785-Igor-Zhukovsky), the modern funk band hails from Niznhny Novgorod, Russia.
+The Soul Surfers craft many exciting albums and collaborations, including with Janko Nilovic for the 2021 album, [Maze of Sounds](https://brocrecordz.bandcamp.com/album/maze-of-sounds).
+Their selection mirrors much of their own music, exploring synth and funk fusions.
   </p>

 # The Soul Surfers' selection

 ## [François de Roubaix](https://www.discogs.com/artist/119363-Fran%C3%A7ois-De-Roubaix) - Poursuite Sur Les Dunes d'Ostende
-The Soul Surfers: **"**One of my favorite french composer, with his own univers and such an explorer of new sounds (one of the first to used synthesizer in soundtracks in France).
+The Soul Surfers: **"**One of my favorite french composers, with his own universe and such an explorer of new sounds (one of the first to use synthesizer in soundtracks in France).
 He died too young, but made some crazy album mostly for movies and documentary.**"**

 ## [Stringtronics](https://www.macleans.ca/culture/the-weird-and-true-story-of-moondog/) - Dawn Mists
 The Soul Surfers: **"**Taken from the legendary album [Mindbender](https://lightintheattic.net/releases/517-mindbender), this is one of the finest library music record ever made and one of the hardest to find in original pressing!**"**